SuzukiLab-icems/guide-caller/v1.0.0/README.md

 and matrix_shaper.py, a Python script for advanced data analysis and matrix generation.

 ## Requirements
-To use guide-caller, ensure you have the following prerequisites installed according to `requirements.txt`.
+To use guide-caller, ensure you have the following prerequisites installed according to `mageck.yaml`.
 After ensuring the prerequisites, download the guide-caller package and extract its contents to your desired directory.

 ## Usage